trailblazer/reform/README.md

 end
 ```

 Be warned that we _do not_ encourage copying validations.
 You should rather move validation code into forms and not work on your model directly anymore.
+Also, please note that the ```copy_validations_from``` line _must_ go below your property definitions for the validations to copy correctly.

 ## Agnosticism: Mapping Data